In Which I am Back in the Saddle

 6) Be Willing to Relocate

-This matters a little less in the age of COVID, but a good 50% of companies still want someone they can supervise just by walking down a hall, and they think things will be back to normal soon.
-In my part of the world, things are emphatically not going to be normal for a while, but there are game companies scattered all over the world, so you never know.
+This matters a little less in the age of COVID and remote work, but a good 50% of companies still want someone they can supervise just by walking down a hall.
+It helps with meetings, and it’s just more personal.
+There are game companies scattered all over the world, so you never know where you might go.
 You could be in North Carolina for Red Storm, speaking French with Gameloft Montreal, visiting Seasun’s offices in Shenzhen (that’s the photo at the top of the post), or anywhere else on the globe.
 Game development is sometimes an adventure.

 Conclusion:

 Hopefully, you can tick off at least some of these boxes when you’re applying.
 Tick off all of these boxes when your competition doesn’t, and a company would have to be crazy not to hire you.
-That’s the position you want to be in.
+That’s the position you want to be in: the special unicorn/rock star/ninja that they’re looking for, realism be damned.

 If you think it’s easy to get there, you’re probably not thinking clearly.
-There are a lot of video game writers out there, all clamoring for work, and your journey may take years.
+There are a lot of video game writers, especially now that universities are offering courses in game design.
+They’re all clamoring for work, and so your journey may take years.
 If that doesn’t scare you, then good hunting, and godspeed.